The lead female runners at 81st Street and 1st Avenue in 2015, photo © 6sqft

 In 2004, global financial services company ING became the first title sponsor of the marathon and teamed up with NYRR on running and fitness programs for the city’s youth.
-Last year, India-based company Tata Consultancy Services became an eight-year title sponsor, signing a deal worth more than $100 million.
+In 2013, India-based company Tata Consultancy Services (TCS) became an eight-year title sponsor, signing a deal worth more than $100 million.
 This is also the first year that New Balance is replacing Asics as a major sponsor, after signing an 11-year, $90 million deal in December 2015.
 Today, the New York City Marathon is the largest marathon in the world and is broadcast live by ABC and ESPN.

 1976: Dick Traum became the first person to complete a marathon with a prosthetic leg.